 The olfactory system is connected to the epithalamus through the stria medullaris.
-This fibre pathway begins in the area of the substantia perforata anterior and ends dorsal of the thalamus in the form of the habenulae, which forms a thickening in the fibre pathway.
+This fiber pathway begins in the area of the substantia perforata anterior and ends dorsally of the thalamus in the form of the habenulae, which forms a thickening in the fiber pathway.

 Consensual light reaction – i.e. upon illumination of an eye, the ipsilateral and contralateral pupils narrow – occurs through the Edinger-Westphal nucleus.

 Areas of the formatio reticularis, the quadrigeminal bodies, and the area praetectalis on both sides are connected through the commissura posterior.